sketchplugins/plugin-directory/README.md

 - [Advanced Responsive Images Default](https://github.com/Nkzq/advanced-responsive-images-default), by Romain Lefort: Generate default images according to the sizes given.
 - [Spooky](https://github.com/eliasjulian/spooky-sketch), by Elias Julian: Is this image ~🎃🔪spooky🔪🎃~ enough?
 You'll never have to ask yourself that question again.
 Happy Halloween!
 - [Align and Resize To Layout](https://github.com/kevinvbre/align-and-resize-to-layout), by Kevin: Align and resize layers to your layout in Sketch
-- [Jira Cloud for Sketch](https://sketch.atlassian.com/), by Atlassian: Export designs, assets, and feedback to Jira Cloud.
 - [Timelapse](https://timelapsesketch.com), by Team Timelapse: Create beautiful high-speed videos of your work in Sketch and show off your progress.
 - [Seoul](https://github.com/sunkibaek/Seoul), by Sunki Baek: A DataSupplier plugin
 - [Symbol Swapper](https://github.com/sonburn/symbol-swapper), by Jason Burns: Swap the selected symbols and/or symbol instances to a master of the same name in a library.